 The Content Creator Actor in this profile is similar to content creators defined in other IHE profiles.
-It has one requirement, which is that it must be able to create content containing

-470 common observations, diagnostic results, problems and allergies, medications, immunizations or professional services as defined in the PCC Technical Framework.
+It has one requirement, which is that it must be able to create content containing common observations, diagnostic results, problems and allergies, medications, immunizations or professional services as defined in the PCC Technical Framework.
 This actor should support the Reconciliation Content Option.

-- 1. The Content Creator Actor SHALL create content conforming to a profile supporting a Medical Summary as defined in PCC TF-2:6.3.1.2 Medical Summary. - 475 2.
+- 1. The Content Creator Actor SHALL be grouped with a Reconciliation Agent Actor to obtain reconciled content. - 4702.
+The Content Creator Actor MAY create content conforming to a profile supporting a Medical Summary as defined in PCC TF-2:6.3.1.2 Medical Summary. - 3.
 The Content Creator Actor SHOULD support the Reconciliation Content Option.